BourgesKevin/TP_JS_Ex2/README.md

 You also have to install mongodb from  : http://www.mongodb.org/

+How does it works :

+You must open a terminal and launch mongod
-How does it works : you have to open a terminal, and from the webspider directory launch :
+Then, you have to open a terminal, and from the webspider directory launch :

 node scraper.js URL KEYWORD
 or